top of page

 The original calendar project was basic and over the next seven years I developed it into something which is very similar to MYLONDON today.
 The annual Hope in Shadows calendar is still run today by the street newspaper Megaphone.

 Back in early 2005, newly arrived in Vancouver, I volunteered to publish a newsletter for Pivot.
 After two months volunteering, funding came through for a one-off grant which had been applied for by two local writers Gillian Jerome and Brad Cran.
-They were given the go ahead to write and publish a book about the Hope in Shadows project which had already produced two wall calendars produced by and focusing on the impoverished community in the Downtown Eastside of Vancouver.
+They were given the go ahead to write and publish a book about the Hope in Shadows project which had already produced two wall calendars with photos taken by the impoverished community in the Downtown Eastside of Vancouver.

 When Brad and Gillian’s book grant came through in April 2005, 50 percent of the funding went to them and 50 percent to Pivot in exchange for access to all the photos and an office space to interview the photographers.
 Pivot’s money would fund another Hope in Shadows contest and 2006 calendar.